authgear/authgear-server/docs/specs/user-model.md

 Authenticators have priorities.
 The first authenticator is the default authenticator in the UI.

+When performing authentication, all authenticators possessed by the user can be used, regardless of the configured authenticator types.

+When an identity is removed, all matching authenticators are also removed.
+For example, removing a login ID identity would also remove the OOB-OTP authenticators using same login ID as target.

 ### Primary Authenticator

 Primary authenticators authenticate the identity.
 Each identity has specific applicable primary authenticators.
 For example, OAuth Identity does not have any applicable primary authenticators.